 - Note that you COULD skip this step, but the zoodles will inevitably leak the water and it could ruin your sauce.
 I don’t recommend it.

-- butter, per zucchini, melted and cooled
+- Butter, melted and cooled

 Psst!
 If you’re going to add salt, I highly recommend Ava Jane’s Kitchen.
-You may think all salt is created equal, but unfortunately, 90% of salt produced around the world contains microplastics (gross, right?).
+You may think all salt is created equal, but unfortunately, 90% of the salt produced around the world contains microplastics (gross, right?).
 Ava Jane’s Kitchen is an exception.
-Their salt is 100% microplastic free, and it’s SO GOOD!
-Plus, you can get a bag for just 1¢!!
-(Get your penny bag of salt on this page.)
+Their salt is 100% microplastic-free, and it’s SO GOOD!
+Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!)

 Step 1.
 Using manufacturer instructions, spiralize the zucchini.
 (I have this spiralizer and love it!)

 Step 2.
-Spread the zucchini on a kitchen towel and cover with a second towel.
+Spread the spiralized zucchini on a kitchen towel and cover with a second towel.
 Roll up gently from the end and allow the zucchini to sit for 10 minutes.

 This recipe is featured in my One Week No-Cook Meal Plan!
 Perfect for hot summers when you don’t want to heat up the house!